In today’s climate, companies across the globe are navigating many challenges due to the economic repercussions of the health pandemic.

 Executives know that prospective and future employees will look at how their company handled this challenging period, and that employee benefits will continue to be a crucial factor for retaining and attracting top talent.
 Rewarding your high impact players is more important than ever to ensure your team is operating at optimal capacity.
 How can you help ensure that your firm is well-positioned and staffed now, during the economic recovery and beyond?

 Corporate-owned life insurance (COLI) is an impactful option, allowing COLI advisors to offer tailored plan designs using institutionally priced life insurance solutions.
-COLI is often used to informally fund non-qualified deferred compensation (NQDC) plans and other executive benefits, providing a win-win for both employee and company.
+COLI is often used to informally fund non-qualified deferred compensation (NQDC) plans and other employee benefits, providing a win-win for both employee and company.

 Offer unique benefits that help the company and its employees

-For example, for a company that employs top earning sales executives, well-known for their established business practices and relationships, losing those employees could be detrimental to the organization and potentially a windfall for competitors.
-Offering executive benefits to these individuals in addition to their core salary is a way of expressing appreciation and ensuring these individuals feel reassured and retained.
-Executive benefits, while worthwhile, can be expensive.
+For example, for a company that employs top earning sales employees, well-known for their established business practices and relationships, losing those employees could be detrimental to the organization and potentially a windfall for competitors.
+Offering employee benefits to these individuals in addition to their core salary is a way of expressing appreciation and ensuring these individuals feel reassured and retained.
+Employee benefits, while worthwhile, can be expensive.
 COLI is an attractive, flexible and underutilized funding option available to companies looking to finance their benefits package.
 With a COLI policy, the company is the purchaser, beneficiary, and owner of the insurance policy1.
 Policy proceeds can be used to fund employee benefits that might otherwise be too cost prohibitive.
 As an added bonus, COLI is tax-efficient to the company because earnings from investment gains inside the policy typically are tax-deferred, which allows for a neutral financial impact.